Downpayment Gifts : How To Give And Receive A Cash Downpayment Gift For A Home

-First, with the gift check in hand, the buyer should physically walk into a preferred depository bank (e.g.; Wells Fargo, Bank of America, Chase, Fifth Third) to make the deposit in-person.
-Do not deposit the check online using an iPhone or Android app, for example.
+First, with the gift check in hand, the buyer should physically walk into a preferred depository bank (e.g.; Wells Fargo, Bank of America, Chase, Huntington) to make the deposit in-person.
+Do not deposit the check online using an iPhone or Android app; or at an ATM machine.

-In addition, whichever bank into which you choose to deposit your gift money, make sure it's the bank account from which all of your money at closing will be drawn.
-You do not want to bring money to your closing from multiple savings accounts.
+In addition, into whichever bank account you deposit your gift money, make sure it's the same bank account from which all of your money at closing will be drawn.
+You do not want to bring money to closing from multiple savings accounts.
 This, too, can make things difficult on a bank and the goal is to keep things simple.

-With your bank selected, then, do the following :
+When you get to your branch, do the following :

 - Deposit the gift funds into a bank account

 - Collect a receipt for your deposit

 Under no circumstances whatsoever should you "co-mingle" your gift deposit with other monies, nor with other gifts.
 The amount specified on your teller receipt should match exactly the dollar amount on the certified downpayment gift letter.

 If the amount is off by even a penny, the lender will likely reject your letter and the funds that came with it.

 Note that if you are receiving multiple cash gifts for downpayment, you should follow this process for each gift independently.
 Again, do not co-mingle your gifts.
 Be guided by your gift letter.